 Six-foot tarp perimeter

-Stage magnetic sweepers on the tarp side so nail cleanup runs in parallel with loading your heavy debris.
+Stage magnetic sweepers on the tarp side so that nail cleanup runs in parallel with the loading process.

 Matte-black low-wall heavy-debris roofing roll-off dumpster sitting directly on a Hialeah concrete driveway, broken concrete clay roof tiles and metal panel sections loaded inside, reinforced ribbed steel side walls visible, bright outdoor daylight.